 Haru was unsure of how to deal with the repercussions of her careless actions.
 Plus she was disappointed that Natsume Soseki – a famous Japanese author and one of her idols – suggested she marry Morita.
 So she ran away once again to Nagano.
 This time she went alone, to spend time in seclusion and to avoid the public eye.

 The Birth of “Raicho”, Bluestockings, and the “New Women”

 This incident is in part what sparked Haru’s interest in the liberation of women’s suppressed ego.
 Upon returning to Tokyo after her retreat, Ikuta Choko strongly recommended she start a literary journal.
 It would become Japan’s first literary work written for and by women.
 Haru thus adopted the name Raicho as her pen name.
 The inspiration was the name of a bird she often saw during her time spent in seclusion in Nagano.

-The first issue of Raicho’s literary journal, entitled “Seito” (青鞜せいとう), or Bluestockings, was published in September of 1911.
+Raicho published the first issue of her literary journal, entitled “Seito” (青鞜せいとう), or Bluestockings, in September 1911.
 It elicited extreme reactions from both men and women alike due to the controversial nature of the topics covered.
-Raicho’s journal tackled the oppression of women in marriages, and criticism of the patriarchy.
+Raicho’s journal tackled the oppression of women in marriages and criticism of the patriarchy.

 The ensuing generated angry letters from readers and critical reviews in the newspapers.
 It also prompted more than a few delinquents to throw stones at the Hiratsuka residence.
 Despite the stigma, Raicho and her authors continued to write.
 Eventually, the authorities banned some of their works.
 Some teachers who were known to subscribe to the journal were also disciplined or fired.